GetSimpleCMS-CE/update-GetSimpleCMS-CE/README.md

 > Always create a backup to protect against the unexpected!

 - Overwrite existing files.
+- If you have renamed the default `/admin/` folder, this needs to be reverted back before applying this update.
+After you have applied the update, you may again personalize this.
 - Update your existing `gsconfig.php` with the following:

 Add New: